Search

 3. Smart grid devices, or autonomous vehicles with changeable locations need distributed computing features and stable communication links (5G).

-The Concept Layers of the Edge Computing – Source
+Concept of Edge Computing – source.

 Companies must build edge infrastructure with the same level of reliability and security as they would a large, centralized data center.
 To provide secure, reliable, and manageable high-performance edge services, businesses rely on the following 5G aspects: